Meet Dan Berschinski Candidate for Georgia House District #54

 After being medically evacuated out of Afghanistan, Dan underwent four months of surgeries and hospitalization at Walter Reed Army Medical Center in Washington, D.C.
 He spent the next three years undergoing daily physical therapy and prosthetic limb training.
 He has since become the military's first above-the-knee and hip-disarticulation amputee to walk on a daily basis.

-After medically retiring from the Army, Dan earned an MBA at Stanford University’s Graduate School of Business before moving back to Georgia.
+After medically retiring from the Army in 2012, Dan earned an MBA at Stanford University’s Graduate School of Business before moving back to Georgia.

-He now lives in Buckhead with his wife Lindsay, where he is the founder and CEO of a small business focused on domestic manufacturing.
+He now lives in Buckhead with his wife Lindsay, where he is the founder and CEO of a small business focused on domestic manufacturing and retail sales.
 He also assists with his parents’ family business.

 Having lived in different areas of the country and having traveled and worked overseas, Dan is proud to be a native Southerner.
 He believes that America is the strongest country in the world because our people, no matter what they look like, where they come from, or what they believe, have an opportunity to succeed.
 Dan believes that Georgia can offer the same opportunities to its residents with access to top-notch education, modern job training programs, affordable healthcare, and a robust business environment.

 I’m running for office because I am tired of the endless partisanship that seems to have taken hold at all levels from the White House on down.
 I don’t want to be a politician – I want to be a public servant.
 If elected, my goal is to be a problem solver for the people of Georgia.
 This is about putting service before self.” — Dan

 - B. S. – United States Military Academy at West Point